ykamo001/GitMap/README.md

 Currently, the script will only work if every branch is derived from the same head branch.
 The map will show the author, date, and message of each commit.
 The information of each commit is contained within a box.
-Currently, the box will look like
+Currently, the box will look like:
 ```
 .______________________
 |......................|